arashafazeli/RestApi-Task/README.md

 metrics to monitor for this specific service:

+## Response Time:
-Response Time: Measure the time taken by the service to respond to requests.
+ Measure the time taken by the service to respond to requests.
 This metric helps evaluate the service's performance and identify potential bottlenecks.

+## Error Rate:
-Error Rate: Monitor the rate of errors or failed requests.
+ Monitor the rate of errors or failed requests.
 This metric indicates the service's reliability and can help identify issues that need attention.

+## Request Rate:
-Request Rate: Track the number of requests the service receives over time.
+ Track the number of requests the service receives over time.
 This metric helps understand the service's load and capacity requirements.

-Database Connection Status: Monitor the health of the database connection to ensure the service can successfully connect and interact with the database.
+## Database Connection Status:
+ Monitor the health of the database connection to ensure the service can successfully connect and interact with the database.

-HTTP Status Codes: Monitor the distribution of HTTP status codes returned by the service.
+## HTTP Status Codes:
+ Monitor the distribution of HTTP status codes returned by the service.
 This metric helps identify any abnormal or unexpected responses.

+## Endpoint Availability:
-Endpoint Availability: Track the availability of critical endpoints.
+ Track the availability of critical endpoints.
 This metric ensures that the service is accessible and functioning correctly.

-CPU and Memory Usage: Monitor the resource utilization of the service, including CPU and memory usage.
+## CPU and Memory Usage:
+ Monitor the resource utilization of the service, including CPU and memory usage.
 This metric helps identify potential performance issues or resource constraints.

+## Latency:
-Latency: Measure the time taken for requests to travel from the client to the service and back.
+ Measure the time taken for requests to travel from the client to the service and back.
 This metric helps assess the overall user experience.

-The choice of these metrics is based on the common monitoring needs of a typical web service.
-Response time, error rate, and request rate provide insights into performance and reliability.
-Monitoring the database connection ensures the service's ability to interact with the database.
-Monitoring HTTP status codes, endpoint availability, CPU and memory usage, and latency helps identify issues and optimize the service for better user experience.

-It's worth noting that the specific metrics to monitor may vary depending on the service's requirements and priorities.

 Key metrics for PostgreSQL monitoring:
 Read query throughput and performance